cruxprotocol/handbook/README.md

 - Human readable - IDs must be easy to read and communicate
 - Strongly owned - The proof of identity must reside securely only in any secure Wallet of User's choice

+CRUX IDs simply establish the ownership of a private key to a human readable name.
+This ownership must be held to the highest level of security standards and must be cryptographically verifiable by anybody.

+CRUX IDs are independent - they do not depend on its creators.
 CRUX does not introduce any specific platform requirement.
 Users can choose any CRUX compatible Wallet, and any Wallet is free to implement support for CRUX IDs.

 ### 3.2 P2P Crypto Payments for Humans - CRUXPay Protocol